PROPOSED RISK MANAGEMENT FRAMEWORK

 - Review risk management policy periodically to ensure that it is always consistent with the business and market environment that TSR Group is faced with.

 While managers are accountable for risk management at their particular level, responsibility for good risk management rests with every staff member.
 This includes going about jobs in a careful and conscientious manner that contributes to the high ethics and culture within the Group.

-The individual accountability for risk management responsibilities has been addressed by the applicable laws and regulation that bind management and staff, as well as by each Company’s Memorandum and Articles of Association, internal policies and procedures, limit of authority, individual employment contracts, the general corporate policies and the guidelines for specific operations, divisions or business units.
+The individual accountability for risk management responsibilities has been addressed by the applicable laws and regulation that bind management and staff, as well as by each Company’s Constitution, internal policies and procedures, limit of authority, individual employment contracts, the general corporate policies and the guidelines for specific operations, divisions or business units.